fastruby/blog/_posts/2020-11-23-how-fast-are-ractors.md

 And I originally timed this ***on my MacBook.
 Here's a tip: don't***.
 The performance and stability are substantially worse on Mac.
 I was getting around a 20% crash-and-error rate for medium-size benchmarks and some ***weird*** unexpected results.
 While things will probably be better by the release date, right now the Mac is ***not*** good for benchmarking Ractors.

-I'm still checking this on an itty bitty instance, a Linode 4GB.
+I'm still checking this on an itty bitty two-core instance, a Linode 4GB.
 This is a very prerelease feature.
 And based on the results I'm seeing, it's not ready for larger-scale benchmarking yet.
 That's okay, let's have a look anyway.

 There's some setup time for these benchmarks.
 If I run just 5 workers with 10 messages/worker plus startup and shutdown, here are the median times in seconds it takes for each benchmark: